micl2e2/tg-focus/README.md

         startup: done
         focus-start: done

-5. Go back to your Telgram application, open the TG-FOCUS chat.
+5. Go back to your Telgram application, wait for the TG-FOCUS group showing up.

-    *(NOTE) since the default filter does not filter any messages, you might see many continuously incoming messages.*

-6. Configure the focus filters.
-Suppose you only want to see the messages where the word "freedom" is mentioned, you add it to the keyword list by sending this message to the TG-FOCUS chat:

-        TGFCMD editf 1 keywords add "freedom"

-    *(NOTE) don't forget two double quotes.*

-    If everthing works fine, you should see:

-        [ TGFCMD ] success

-    You can also check your focus filters by sending this message:

-        TGFCMD filters

-7. Then wait patiently at TG-FOCUS, and enjoy your every freedom-related conversion :-)
+    If TG-FOCUS chat does not appear, you can send a message "tg-focus" in a random group(e.g. Saved Messages) to get it shown up.
+This is because by default, only messages contain "tg-focus" will be filtered and forwarded.

+6. Once the chat shown up, you send a message `TGFCMD help` to get started.
+The following image tutorials will show you how to use it.

-<a id="org39e88c5"></a>
+<a id="org72877ff"></a>

 # TGFCMD Examples